N1CNmod/narrowone-mod/SECURITY.md

 We welcome people to use our code and share them with friends.
 This means a lot to us.
 It shows support and kindness in the community.

 However, copywrite will be strictly prohibited.
-We don't allow anyone to name or codes as theirselves.
+We don't allow anyone to name our codes as theirselves.
 If you dare to do that, you will be warned and getting an email from GitHub.

 # By N1CNmod